ansys/scade-guitools/doc/source/user-guide/index.rst

 main binding services, specialized by derived classes for a usage in the context of settings or property pages.

-The following example illustrates the edition of two integration properties for a SCADE I/O:
+The following example illustrates the addition of two integration properties for a SCADE I/O:

 .. code-block:: python